 ACCESS Winnipeg West (AWW)

-AWW is a clinical teaching practice located in the Winnipeg West community of Winnipeg.
-Its collaborative team consists of family physicians, nurse practitioners, registered nurses, clinical psychologist, clinical pharmacist, occupational therapist, physiotherapist, registered dietitian, mental health, and Health Aging Resource Team.
+Situated in the Winnipeg West community, ACCESS Winnipeg West is a clinical teaching practice known for its collaborative approach to healthcare.
+The collaborative team at AWW includes family physicians, nurse practitioners, registered nurses, a clinical psychologist, clinical pharmacist, occupational therapist, physiotherapist, registered dietitian, and professionals from the mental health and Healthy Aging Resource Team.

 Complete residency details, including program curriculum, application requirements and selection criteria can be found on the Canadian Resident Matching Service website.